avaneev/a5hash/README.md

-The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
-The function's code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (C++ compatible).
-Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to reduced performance.
-On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are enough.
+The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter use cases.
+The function's code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
+The provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but their use there is not recommended due to reduced performance.
+On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are sufficient.

-This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
+This function achieves very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
 The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is intentional.
-All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
-In most cases, this is done for better benchmark results, even though such hash functions rarely offer the streamed hashing required for large data or file hashing...
+Most recent competing "fast" hash functions aim to perform well both for common keyed string hash-maps and large data hashing.
+In most cases, this is done for the sake of better benchmark results, even though such hash functions rarely offer the streamed hashing required for large data or file hashing...

-`a5hash()` was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash()` is very small - about 300 bytes on x86-64 and arm64.
-Moreover, if the default seed (0) is used, or if data of constant size is being hashed, this further reduces the code size and increases the hashing throughput.
+`a5hash()` was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing the "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash()` is very small - about 300 bytes on x86-64 and arm64.
+Moreover, if the default seed (0) is used, or if data of compile-time constant size is hashed, this further reduces the code size and increases hashing throughput.

-Note that this function is not cryptographically-secure: in open systems, and within any server-side internal structures, it should only be used with a secret seed, to minimize the chance of a collision attack (hash flooding).
+Note that this function is not cryptographically-secure: in open systems and within server-side internal structures, it should only be used with a secret seed, to minimize the chance of a successful collision attack (hash flooding).
-If an occasional "blinding multiplication" happens, `a5hash` hash functions immediately recover the zeroed-out "seeds" (see below).
+If an occasional "blinding multiplication" occurs, `a5hash` hash functions immediately recover from the zeroed-out state (see below).

 `a5hash` hash functions produce different hashes on big- and little-endian systems.
-This is a deliberate design choice, to narrow down the scope of uses to run-time hashing and embedded storage since endianness-correction usually imposes a 20% performance penalty.
+This is a deliberate design choice to narrow down the scope of use cases to run-time hashing and embedded storage, as endianness-correction usually imposes a 20% performance penalty.
 If you need a reliable and fast hash function for files, with portable hashes, [komihash](https://github.com/avaneev/komihash) is a great choice.

-In overall, `a5hash` achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
-Compared to most, if not all, existing hash functions, `a5hash` does not use accumulators nor "compression" of state variables: the 128-bit result of multiplication is used directly as input on the next iteration.
-It is most definite that mathematics does not offer any simpler way to perform high-quality hashing (in `SMHasher` sense) than that.
+Overall, `a5hash` achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
+Compared to most, if not all, existing hash functions, `a5hash` hash functions do not use accumulators nor "compression" of state variables: the full 128-bit result of multiplication is used directly as input on the next iteration.
+It appears unlikely that mathematics offers a simpler way to perform high-quality hashing (in the `SMHasher` sense) than this.
+Such conclusion stems from the fact that the hash function is structurally simple and a further reduction of the number of operations seems impossible while other existing similarly simple constructs like `xorshift` do not provide high-quality hashing.

 This function passes all [SMHasher](https://github.com/rurban/smhasher) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/tree/main/results?ref_type=heads) tests.
-The function was also tested with the
+The function was also tested using the
 [xxHash collision tester](https://github.com/Cyan4973/xxHash/tree/dev/tests/collisions)
-at various settings, with the collision statistics satisfying the expectations.
+at various settings, with collision statistics meeting theoretical expectations.

-This function and its source code (which is
-[ISO C99](https://en.wikipedia.org/wiki/C99)) were quality-tested on:
+This function and its source code (which conforms to [ISO C99](https://en.wikipedia.org/wiki/C99)) were quality-tested on:
 Clang, GCC, MSVC, Intel C++ compilers; x86, x86-64 (Intel, AMD), AArch64 (Apple Silicon) architectures; Windows 11, AlmaLinux 9.3, macOS 15.3.2.